 - Urinary Issues and Stones – It is important to be observant for any urinary problems afflicting your pup.
 Many such problems may require you to use a specially formulated pet food to help eliminate stones.
 Consult with your vet before making a food choice in these situations, as they may be able to recommend special prescription diets.

 - Anal Gland Problems – Dogs have two anal glands, situated on either side of their anus.
 These glands normally empty during the process of defecation, but if your dachshund experiences constipation or diarrhea, they may fail to empty properly.
+Some dogs may even get infected or impacted anal glands.
 Accordingly, it is important that you feed your dachshund a food he digests easily; those with multiple fiber sources, easily digested proteins, and probiotics are preferable.

 How Many Calories Does My Dachshund Need?